gokulnair2001/AlignKit/README.md

 * AlignKit is incredibly fast, it's as faster as NSLayoutConstraints.
 See Performance.
 * The source code for chaining syntaxes are very much similar to SnpKit

-NOTE: Being very familiar with SnapKit, we have kept AlignKit syntanxes to be as similar as SnapKit(Along with some improved synatxes).
+NOTE: Being very familiar with SnapKit, we have kept AlignKit syntanxes to be as similar as SnapKit(Along with some improved syntaxes).

 ## AlignKit's Perfomance